Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 1. Create a strong hook: Grabbing attention in the first 1—3 seconds

 The opening moments of your TikTok video are absolutely crucial for success.
 This is because the attention span for social media content has decreased to approximately 8 seconds.
-Research consistently shows that viewers make the decision whether to keep watching within the first 3 seconds.
+Research consistently shows that viewers decide whether to keep watching within the first 3 seconds.

 Users scroll rapidly through their For You Page, making split-second decisions about which videos deserve their precious attention.
 Your hook must immediately communicate value and intrigue to stop the endless scroll.